NJUNLP/CoP/README.md

 Download Pretrain Model from Huggingface (for example [BARTCNN](https://huggingface.co/facebook/bart-large-cnn))

 ## How to Evaluation
-Evaluate on Token-level task
+### Evaluate on Token-level task
+TD

-Evaluate on Summary-level Task
+### Evaluate on Summary-level Task
+Using the script reproduce.sh
+--TestOn support four data split mentioned in paper, including ['qagscnn','qagsxsum','frankcnn','frankxum']

-Evaluate on Inconsistency Category Task
+### Evaluate on Inconsistency Category Task

 ## How to Use
 We provide a simple inference usage as inference.sh (currently support Zero-shot token&summary Level Tasks)